SpeedyBrain/Kongregate/README.md

 ### License

-Kongregate is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.
+This package is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.